ONSdigital/dp-standards/LINTING.md

 > [!NOTE]
 >
-> * Autofixing should not be enabled in CI
+> * Autofixing should not be enabled in CI unless fixes can be automatically written back to the repository.
 > * The normal language specific linters should still be used.

 ### Go